Not-So-Terrible Twos: IBM X-Force Exchange Celebrates Its Second Birthday

 We’ll continue to provide research that sheds light on the business impact and risk assessment for security teams, and tie it back nicely to a collection on X-Force Exchange for the technical indicators and threat intelligence reports.
 With these insights, it’s easy to take preemptive actions, such as blocking access to a URL or quarantining a troublesome file.

 Giving Back to the Village

 The X-Force Exchange team constantly innovates to help improve the jobs of security analysts.
 The team has added updates from the X-Force Threat Analysis Service, a daily subscription email from our MSS team that includes current indicators on active attacks on our monitored client environments.
 To see these in X-Force Exchange, go to Public Collections and filter on “xftas”.

 We introduced the ability to bring additional threat intelligence feeds into X-Force Exchange in December, and the roster of partners keeps growing.
 It’s become even easier to pay attention to critical areas with watchlists and quick collections.
 Collaboration is made even smoother due to the ability to create collections with as many or as few peers as you want using private groups.
-Most recently, we introduced IBM X-Force Malware Analysis on Cloud, a cloud-based malware sandbox offering that examines the behavior of suspicious files and returns results in minutes.

 To stay up to date on these and other new features added to X-Force Exchange, follow the X-Force Features tag here on Security Intelligence.
 If you haven’t yet visited X-Force Exchange, try it now!
 I promise, there are no small toys with sharp corners to step on.